imagesc commands create

 it displays as a truecolor image, ignoring the colormap colors.

-CDataMapping property controls whether
+CDataMapping property controls whether an image is

-To display an indexed image set the
+indexed image set the

 'direct', so that the values of the

-are used directly as indices into the figure's colormap.
+directly as indices into the figure's colormap.
 When the

-is used with a single input argument, it sets the value of
+command is used with a single input argument, it sets the value of

 h = image(X); colormap(map) get(h,'CDataMapping') ans = direct